dantoth89/DiceProbCalc/DiceProbCalc/ReadMe.txt

 ﻿A modifier can never be more than +1 / -1.
-A target number can move between 2+ / 6+ (1 is always fail, 6 is always successful).
+A target number can move between 2+ / 6+ (1 is always fail, 6 is always successful, except saves).